 3. Louisville has lots of live music scattered across venues and festivals of all sizes.

 Louisville has a lively and ever-growing music scene with several quality venues of varying sizes, which means the city draws a broad range of artists in terms of their respective ticket-selling power.
-Music fans can catch major artists like Fleetwood Mac and Taylor Swift at KFC Yum!
-Center, for example, or go see performers such as Ryan Adams, Jason Isbell or Harry Connick Jr. at The Louisville Palace Theatre.
+Music fans can catch major artists like Fleetwood Mac, Journey and Taylor Swift at KFC Yum!
+Center, for example, or go see performers such as Ryan Adams, Jason Isbell or Steely Dan at The Louisville Palace Theatre.
 Meanwhile, it pays to keep an eye on the event calendars for medium-sized venues, such as Headliners Music Hall and Mercury Ballroom, for shows by both established and up-and-coming artists in these more intimate settings.
 All of that doesn't scratch the surface of the plentiful live music you'll hear at the city's many festivals and special events, such as Forecastle, Louder Than Life, Waterfront Wednesdays at Waterfront Park or Abbey Road on the River, just to name a few.